 If you look at a world map, you might be forgiven for thinking that Malta’s small size means you can easily explore the island within a couple of days.
 Don’t be fooled!

-One of the most crucial tips to remember when planning a trip to Malta is that this small country is jam-packed with historical sites, natural beauty and amazing places to discover.
+One of the most crucial tips to remember when planning a trip is that this small country is jam-packed with historical sites, natural beauty and amazing places to discover.
 We recommend spending at least one full week in Malta, however, we found that you could easily spend several weeks here and not run out of things to do.

 4. You can drink the tap water, but you probably won’t want to